IRS Form 1099 Guide: Types, Rules and FAQs

 We explain who gets a 1099 form MISC and NEC in more detail.

-Recipients also receive 1099s for other types of income (taxable or non-taxable), including payment card and third party network transactions, retirement distributions, investment transactions, broker and barter exchange transactions, and real estate transactions from the payer for tax preparation.
+Recipients also receive 1099s for other types of income (taxable or non-taxable), including payment card and third-party network transactions, retirement distributions, investment transactions, broker and barter exchange transactions, and real estate transactions from the payer for tax preparation.

-Each business payer sends a copy of required 1099 forms to the IRS, state governments with income taxes, and the payee to use the tax documents to prepare their income tax return(s) for tax filing.
+Each business payer sends a copy of the required 1099 forms to the IRS, state governments with income taxes, and the payee to use the tax documents to prepare their income tax return(s) for tax filing.

 The IRS and state government agencies compare 1099 payments and miscellaneous information to a payee’s taxable income on their federal tax or state income tax return.